Tenthredo scrophulariae

-Tenthredo scrophulariae, the figwort sawfly is a species of the family Tenthredinidae, subfamily Tenthredininae.
+Tenthredo scrophulariae, the figwort sawfly, is a species of the family Tenthredinidae, subfamily Tenthredininae.

 Distribution and habitat

-This species is widespread across Europe, Turkey and Transcaucasia, in meadows wherever Figwort grows.
+This species is widespread across Europe, Turkey and Transcaucasia, in meadows wherever figwort grows.

 Description

 Tenthredo scrophulariae can reach a body length of approximately 11–15 mm.
-It is easily recognisable by its wasplike appearance although lacking the thin 'waist' of a true wasp.
+It is easily recognisable by its wasp-like appearance although lacking the thin 'waist' of a true wasp.
 The head is black and quite short, with prominent, rectangular back corners.
 The flagellum of the antennae is not narrowed on the tip, it is quite short (less than twice as long as the head width) compared to many related species.
 It is orange colored, while in most similar species of the genus it is black.
 The thorax is predominantly black, only the pronotum and scutellum are yellow.
 The abdomen is black, with transverse bands of yellow.